frizzleqq/f1-dbt-duckdb/README.md

 ## File Locations

-Ideally the environment variable `DUCKDB_DIR` is set to a location where both the DuckDB database and the F1 data will be located (the fallback method uses a relative path).
+Ideally the environment variable `DATA_DIR` is set to a location where both the DuckDB database and the F1 data will be located (the fallback method uses a relative path).